zhezhangsh/PAClindrome/README.md

 Alternatively, install PAClindrome R package using Unix command line:
 ```
-git clone https://github.com/zhezhangsh/PAClindrome.git PAClindrome # Skip if the repo has been cloned in your current directory
+git clone https://github.com/zhezhangsh/PAClindrome.git PAClindrome # Skip if the repo has been cloned in current directory
 R CMD INSTALL PAClindrome
 ```
 You can either add these programs to your $PATH or specify their full paths at runtime.